Friday, April 7, 2023

 Ok, back to the debate.
 At the Q & A point the dissension becomes more apparent.
 Van Kleeck asks White if any verse in the body of the Nestle/Aland 28th addition critical Greek text is equal to the autographs.
 White says that the autographic readings are contained either in the body or in the footnotes.
 White contends that the readings that have no variants in history (that he is aware of) given that there is no evidence of a break in the transmission of the text are equal to the original readings (scripture founded upon empiricism).
 Van Kleeck presses and asks if White would abandon that stance on any verse were sufficient manuscript evidence discovered?
 White says “it’s extremely unlikely that would happen” and that we have not yet encountered anything like that.
 Van Kleeck keeps pressing and White keeps dragging his feet to answer decisively.
 The answer is yes if he wants to appear consistent to the Ehrman's of the world and not appear compromised to the believers, which is why Van Kleeck picked that question.
 Van Kleeck proceeds to show how White disagrees with the experts in other fields that he is not an expert in.

 White challenges Van Kleeck over whether the church has always had the TR readings to which he says yes but not always between two covers.
 White presses Van Kleeck to give historical data proving this for each century.
 Van Kleeck admits he cannot through the centuries give unbroken genealogical connections, but this does not disprove the argument.
 White presses him on this and Van Kleeck gives an example that there is no manuscript attestation for 6 chapters of Mark in the first 4 centuries, but this is not evidence against it.
 White points out that Van Kleeck claims the church received the TR readings and White asks when and where.
 Van Kleeck can’t give him specifics.
-(Again, I would add by reason of use and not a council.)
+(Again, I would add gradually by reason of use and not a council.)
 Van Kleeck says their disagreement is that White approaches the issue naturalistically (evidentialism) but does not hold this same standard to most of his other beliefs even when experts tell him too.
 White insists that there must be a history of the manuscript readings, Van Kleeck insists that just because we don’t have it doesn’t mean people in the past didn’t have it... again, we don’t know what we don’t know.

-White argues that the TR in Eph.3:9 (as in his Riddle debate) has one manuscript reading and all other manuscripts have a different reading on one word.
-He asks Van Kleeck if this type of evidence (single manuscript) carries the same level of authority as the resurrection of Christ.
+White argues that the TR in Eph.3:9 (as in his Riddle debate) has one manuscript reading and all other manuscripts have a different reading on one word. (*note below) He asks Van Kleeck if this type of evidence (single manuscript) carries the same level of authority as the resurrection of Christ.
 Van Kleeck responds that White misunderstands him, and he is submitting to the historical church receiving the TR and not that he personally decides which word is the best reading for variants.
 The story of the woman caught in adultery, or the longer Mark ending is not decided to be scripture based on personal manuscript analysis but rather the Spirit working through the church to receive it.
 Van Kleeck proceeds to argue that White is assuming that the church must decide on these variants now not considering the manuscripts that previously existed across time (he doesn’t know what he doesn’t know).
 Yet White insists that we make a decision based on what the church has right now as if the church has only been able to decide right now and no future discovery is to be anticipated.
 The vast majority of the manuscripts throughout history are lost.
 Van Kleeck briefly brought up presuppositionalism but I think he should press this with White who himself claims to be a presuppositionalist.
 Which method is consistent with presuppositionalism?
 Clearly not White’s evidential historical method.

 White continues pressing Van Kleeck about how infallible readings emerged in the TR tradition with fallible men and fallible methods.
 The question could be asked of himself as well.
 Van Kleeck says this is not merely a historical question.
 The Q & A goes on and is entertaining, but for time's sake here I will shorten this.